EVNdevs/EVN-arduino/docs/getting-started/first-boot.rst

     * Most modern laptops are capable of this, but any charging brick works too

-If you have purchased a Hacker Kit, refer to our Soldering & Assembly Guide (coming soon!) on how to solder a board.
+If you have purchased a DIY Kit, refer to our `DIY Guide`_ for soldering instructions and assembly.

+.. _DIY Guide: ../guides/diy-v1_4.html

 18650 Battery Selection
 -----------------------